Marvykalu/udacity-security-analyst-nanodegree/analyzing-security-threats/README.md

 ### Part 4: Threat Analysis

 Let us now use our knowledge of the few insecurities in Udajuicer’s architecture to identify the cause of the website down time.
-Again see Threat Analysis section of [Threat-report-Assessment.pdf](https://github.com/Marvykalu/udacity-security-analyst-nanodegree/blob/main/analyzing-security-threats/Threat-Report-Assessment.pdf) for findings.
+Again see Threat Analysis section of [Threat-report-Assessment.pdf](https://github.com/Marvykalu/udacity-security-analyst-nanodegree/blob/main/analyzing-security-threats/Threat-Report-Assessment.pdf) for my findings.

 ### Part 5: Threat Actor Analysis

 The final part of my assessment consists of me trying to identify the threat actor -                                                                                                                           who would possibly want to take down the Juice Shop?
-You can find my dining in [Threat-Report](https://github.com/Marvykalu/udacity-security-analyst-nanodegree/blob/main/analyzing-security-threats/Threat-Report-Assessment.pdf).
+You can view my finings in [Threat-Report](https://github.com/Marvykalu/udacity-security-analyst-nanodegree/blob/main/analyzing-security-threats/Threat-Report-Assessment.pdf).

+## Section 2: Vulnerability Testing

+I’ve identified the initial attack and shortcomings of the application setup.
+Now I have to continue with a deeper analysis of the application to see if I can find more vulnerabilities.

+### Task 1: SQL Injection

+The first vulnerability I want to exploit is on the login page of the website.
+To see if it is success-title to SQL Injection.
+If it is, I will gain root access into the website.
+See [vulnerability testing]() for my findings.

+### Task 2: XSS - Cross-Site Scripting

+The second vulnerability I want to exploit is after I’ve logged into the site.
+I want to exploit an XSS vulnerability in the search bar, attempting an arbitrary command that will render an alert with the value “Hacked”.